-Christmastime gives humans who celebrate the holiday warm and fuzzy feelings, and it gives cats a whole lot of joy, too.
-While things like gingerbread cookies, presents, and holiday music may make us humans feel festive, there are certain aspects of Christmas that may have your cat thinking this holiday is solely about him or her.
+Christmas time gives humans who celebrate the holiday warm and fuzzy feelings, and it gives cats a whole lot of joy, too.
+While things like gingerbread cookies, presents, and holiday music may make us humans feel festive, there are certain aspects of Christmas that may have your cat thinking this holiday is solely about them.

 1. Why Else Would There Be All Of These Boxes?

 Boxes are to cats what milk is to Santa’s cookies.
-They go hand-in-hand, and the only reason humans would ever bring a bunch of boxes into the house is for the kitty of the house, right?
+They go hand-in-hand, and the only reason humans would ever bring a bunch of boxes home is for the kitty of the house, right?

 2. All Of The Fun Wrapping Paper To Play With

-Whoever decided that presents were a necessity to celebrating Christmas must have been a cat person.
+Whoever decided that presents were necessary for celebrating Christmas must have been a cat person.
 Go ahead and let your kitty have fun playing with the wrapping paper, but be sure there is no dangerous ribbon or tinsel that could wreak havoc on their health.
 Make sure play time is safe time.